biilmann/eventsource-broker/README.md

 connects to a fanout AMQP exchange and routes AMQP messages as events to the javascript clients.

+MongoDB is used to store user and connection information.

 The server expects the AMQP messages to be JSON following the format:

     {